-As provided by Rule 2A:2 of the Supreme Court of Virginia, you have 30 calendar days from the date of service (the date you actually received this decision or the date it was e-mailed to you, whichever occurred first) within which to appeal this decision by filing a notice of appeal in accordance with the Rules of the Supreme Court of Virginia with the Director, Department of
+As provided by Rule 2A:2 of the Supreme Court of Virginia, you have 30 calendar days from the date of service (the date you actually received this decision or the date it was e-mailed to you, whichever occurred first) within which to appeal this decision by filing a notice of appeal in accordance with the Rules of the Supreme Court of Virginia with the Director, Department of Environmental Quality.
+In the event that this decision is served on you by mail, three days are added to that period.
+Refer to Part 2A of the Rules of the Supreme Court of Virginia for additional requirements governing appeals from administrative agencies.

-Mawyer-RWSA VWP Individual Permit No. 06-1574 July 21, 2021 Page 2 of 2
+Rivanna Water and Sewer Authority VWP Individual Permit No. 06-1574 Minor Modification No. 4 December 16, 2022 Page 2 of 2